Economic variable selection: Illustrative examples

-Both panels consist of two parts: the upper part is the (estimated) squared predictive loss plot in ascending order and the lower part is the map of corresponding combinations.
-Vertical solid lines on the upper parts will be explained later.
-Each column of the lower part represents a combination of predictors.
-When a cell of a column is filled by black, the predictor labeled on the $y$-axis is included.
-The marginal posterior probability that the coefficient is nonzero is expressed by the brightness of the cell.
-If it is close to one (zero), the cell becomes black (white).
+Both panels consist of two parts: the upper part is the (estimated) squared predictive loss plot in ascending order and each column of the lower part represents a corresponding combination of predictors purchased.
+When a cell of a column in the lower part is filled by black, the predictor labeled on the $y$-axis is purchased.
+When, on the other hand, it is white, the corresponding predictor is not purchased, which is denoted by NP in the legend provided under the panel.
+The marginal posterior probability that the coefficient is nonzero is discretized by the four intervals: $[0, 0.25], (0.25, 0.5], (0.5, 0.75], (0.75, 1]$, and is expressed by the brightness of the cell as shown in the legend.
 See \citet{clyde-03} for the marginal posterior nonzero probability.

 The least-loss combination is ($x_{3}, x_{4}, x_{5}, x_{6}, x_{9}, x_{10}$).
-Among them, $x_{3}$, $x_{6}$, $x_{9}$ are less relevant in terms of its marginal posterior nonzero probability (less than 0.7).
-Thus, cells corresponding to these predictors are colored to be gray.
+Among them, $x_{6}$ and $x_{9}$ are less relevant in terms of their marginal posterior nonzero probability (less than 0.6).
+Thus, cells corresponding to these predictors are colored to be light gray.
 Compared with the selection by \citet{breiman-friedman-85}, we choose $x_{3}$ (and $x_{6}$) instead of $x_{7}$.

+This difference is partly due to the transformation of variables.
+The response is logged in our example, while it is not in \citet{breiman-friedman-85} (see their Figure 5(a) on page 588).
+Among predictors, $x_{7}$ is transformed by a highly nonlinear function in \citet{breiman-friedman-85} (see their Figure 5(d) on page 588), while we do not transform it.
+These transformation would be a source of such a difference between their result and ours.

-To focus on combinations that yield smaller predictive losses, the left panel is magnified to the right by picking up the top 128 combinations.
-In this panel, $x_{4}$ is always included in the top 128 models in terms of its nonzero probability.
-Among other variables, $x_{10}$ is in the models with smaller predictive losses.
+To focus on combinations that yield smaller predictive losses, the left panel is magnified to the right by picking up the top 128 combinations of predictors purchased.
+In this panel, ($x_{4}, x_{10}$) are always included in them in terms of its nonzero probability.
+Among others, $x_{3}$ is in the combinations with smaller predictive losses.